 The blog was a workbook for random scraps from my notebooks, experiments in cut-up techniques, and so forth.
 I’ve long since taken the blog down, but some curious and not entirely terrible pieces appeared there, and I’ve decided to republish them here.
 I’m taking the opportunity to lightly edit some of them, but mostly they’re unretouched.

-Four are already up, and I will continue to post them every few days until I’ve run out, which at that rate will probably happen late next summer.
+Four are already up, and I will continue to post them every few days until I’ve run out, which at that rate will probably happen late next spring.

 They are all tagged with “poem,” and some also are tagged as “cutup” or “hay(na)ku,” a form I find deeply appealing, and which was invented by Eileen Tabios in 2003.
 (More on the history of the hay(na)ku here.)